gbalaji94/ch_auto/README.md

 ### Framework features:
 1. BDD using cucumber.
-2. Supports i18n/l10n
+2. Integrated with 2 reporters - Extent and Cucumber Cloud.
-3. Integrated with 2 reporters - Extent and Cucumber Cloud.
+3. Loggers.
-4. Loggers.
+4. Multi-browser support, fully test driven.
-5. Multi-browser support, fully test driven.
+5. Platform independent
-6. Platform independent
+6. Docker with selenium 4

 ### Result
 The second highly priced Samsung TV will be printed on the console as well as the same will be attached as a screenshot to the cucumber report